skykunnu/React-Projects/README.md

 - features it provide are:-

-1. Super fast development server, uses ES modules to serve files directly to the browser.
+1. Super fast development server, uses ES modules (import/export different files) to serve files directly to the browser.

 2. Faster HMR (Hot module representation) means when you change a file, only that module is updated, not the entire app.